Victoria

 Mildura is situated in Victoria, offering world-class food with small-town hospitality.
 Savour fresh local produce direct from the farm or visit the award-winning restaurants, a foodies haven!
 The Murray-Darling region is producing more than 20 per cent of Australia’s wine-grape harvest and is home to some of the best-known wine companies in the country.
 The Murray River is famous because it is Australia’s longest river.

 With 45 national parks to explore, Victoria is truly a natural wonderland.
 Home to 4300 native plants and 950 native animals, there are plenty of opportunities to have close encounters with unique Australian wildlife.
-Here, you can find 201 reptile species, over 450 different species of birds, and 139 mammal species.
-Keep an eye out for kangaroos, koalas, echidnas, and almost 30 species of snakes!

 The Grampians National Park